Pedro Beato: Philadelphia Phillies

 On January 7, 2017, Beato signed a minor league contract with the Philadelphia Phillies.
 He was added to the team's 40-man roster on July 29 and debuted with the team that night, but exited the game with a hamstring injury and was placed on the ten-day disabled list the following day.
 He was designated for assignment on August 17.

 On December 22, 2017, Beato re–signed with the Phillies on a minor league contract.
 In 63 relief outings for the Triple–A Lehigh Valley IronPigs, he registered a 3.04 ERA with 67 strikeouts and 35 saves across 68 innings pitched.
 Beato elected free agency following the season on November 2, 2018.

 On March 5, 2019, Beato again re-signed with the team on a minor league contract.
 However, he was released by the Phillies organization on March 28.

 Diablos Rojos del México

 On April 3, 2019, Beato signed with the Diablos Rojos del México of the Mexican League.
-He was released on June 19, 2019.
-In 28 games 28.2 innings of relief he went 3-1 with a 4.71 ERA with 24 strikeouts and 3 saves.
+In 28 appearances for México, he posted a 3–1 record and 4.71 ERA with 24 strikeouts and three saves across 28 2/3 innings pitched.
+Beato was released by the Diablos on June 19.

 Long Island Ducks

 On June 27, 2019, Beato signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
-He became a free agent following the season.
-In 21 games (7 starts) 48 innings he struggled going 3-3 with a 5.81 ERA with 46 strikeouts and 9 saves.
+He made 21 appearances (seven starts) for Long Island, compiling a 3–3 record and 5.81 ERA with 46 strikeouts and nine saves over 48 innings of work.
+Beato became a free agent following the season.